 \subsection{Spin asymmetries of the polarized proton target}

-In Figs.~\ref{PlPp:Ee:gA:MA}--\ref{PlPp:q2:g2}, we have presented the results for the longitudinal and perpendicular spin asymmetries for the polarized target proton in the reaction $e^- + \vec{p} \longrightarrow \nu_e + n$.
-The effect of the different parameterizations for $g_{1}(Q^2)$, $M_{A}$ variation, and the effect of the nonzero $g_2 (Q^2)$ on the $Q^2$ and $E_{e}$ dependent spin asymmetries is studied.
+In Figs.~\ref{PlPp:Ee:gA:MA}--\ref{PlPp:q2:ga}, we have presented the results for the longitudinal and perpendicular spin asymmetries for the polarized target proton in the reaction $e^- + \vec{p} \longrightarrow \nu_e + n$.
+The effect of the different parameterizations for $g_{1}(Q^2)$, $M_{A}$ variation, {$M_2$ variation,} and the effect of the nonzero $g_2 (Q^2)$ on the $Q^2$ and $E_{e}$ dependent spin asymmetries is studied.
 We show in Fig.~\ref{PlPp:Ee:gA:MA}~(top panel) the dependence of the different parameterizations of $g_{1}(Q^2)$ on the energy dependent longitudinal~($A_{L} (E_e)$) and perpendicular~($A_{P} (E_e)$) spin asymmetries of the initially polarized proton.
 It may be noticed from the figure that the spin asymmetries are not much affected by the choice of the parameterization for $g_{1}(Q^2)$ except for the parameterization given by Chen and Roberts~\cite{Chen:2022odn} which predicts a smaller value~($< 2-3\%$) for $A_{L}(E_e)$ as compared to the results obtained using the other parameterizations, especially in the region of $E_{e} \ge 1.5$~GeV.
 In the case of $A_{P} (Q^2)$, the dependence on the choice of the axial vector form factor is even smaller.